ETHSydney/ethsydney.github.io/README.md

 ## Membership

-Got to the [SydEthereum](https://www.meetup.com/sydeth) group on [meetup.com](https://www.meetup.com) to become a member of SydEthereum.
+Go to the [SydEthereum](https://www.meetup.com/sydeth) group on [meetup.com](https://www.meetup.com) to become a member of SydEthereum.

 ## Upcoming Events